awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
 "findingDetails": "The following actions: {{actions}} are not supported by the condition key {{key}}.
 The condition will not be evaluated for these actions.
-We recommend that you move these actions to a different statement without this condition key.
+We recommend that you move these actions to a different statement without this condition key."
-"
 ```

 **Resolving the error**